-- 2.27 It is agreed that the LPA is unable to demonstrate a five-year land supply and that as a result the policies which are most important for determining the appeal are to be considered out-of-date. - 2.28 It is agreed that in the absence of a five-year land supply there is a need for additional housing and the LPA has not been able to identify sufficient scope to meet these needs. - 2.29 It is agreed that the extent of the five-year land supply shortfall may be material to the weight afforded to the Development Plan policies. - 2.30 It is agreed that for the purposes of paragraph 74 of the NPPF the five-year land supply should be assessed against the stepped housing requirement of the JCS.
-It is agreed that this defers meeting the objectively assessed need for housing. - 2.31 It is agreed that the JCS supported the use of the Liverpool approach which further defers meeting the objectively assessed need for housing.
-It is agreed that this approach was justified on the basis that it allowed time for the strategic allocations to come forward to meet the previous shortfalls and deliver the ongoing annual requirements. - 2.32 It is agreed that using the stepped housing requirement and the Liverpool approach, the Council considers that it is able to demonstrate a 3.9 year land supply with a shortfall of 692 homes.
+- 2.28 It is agreed that the LPA is unable to demonstrate a five-year land supply and that as a result the policies which are most important for determining the appeal are to be considered out-of-date. - 2.29 It is agreed that in the absence of a five-year land supply there is a need for additional housing and the LPA has not been able to identify sufficient scope to meet these needs. - 2.30 It is agreed that the extent of the five-year land supply shortfall may be material to the weight afforded to the Development Plan policies. - 2.31 It is agreed that for the purposes of paragraph 74 of the NPPF the five-year land supply should be assessed against the stepped housing requirement of the JCS.
+It is agreed that this defers meeting the objectively assessed need for housing. - 2.32 It is agreed that the JCS supported the use of the Liverpool approach which further defers meeting the objectively assessed need for housing.
+It is agreed that this approach was justified on the basis that it allowed time for the strategic allocations to come forward to meet the previous shortfalls and deliver the ongoing annual requirements. - 2.33 It is agreed that using the stepped housing requirement and the Liverpool approach, the Council considers that it is able to demonstrate a 2.9 year land supply with a shortfall of 1,360 homes. - 2.34 It is agreed that notwithstanding the fact that the LPA do not consider this to be relevant, a 2.9 year land supply relative to the stepped housing requirement equates to a 2.2 year land supply relative to the objectively assessed need with a shortfall of 2,379 homes.